Eomm/blog-posts/bonus/graphql-dynamic-queries/README.md

 In our use case, we want to invert the control of query dynamicity from the client to the server.
 This means that the client will send a standard GQL query and the server will return the data based on:

-- the client's query
+- The client's query
-- the user's role
+- The user's role

 It's important to note that we are not talking about returning a subset of a generic GraphQL type, but a **completely different GraphQL type**.